sam-w-yellin/volatile-int-blog/content/posts/tuple-template-concepts/index.md

     > && ...);
 ```

 This looks really close to what we want.
-We are assuming we somehow create a variadic template pack `Is` which represents the index of each element.
+We are assuming we somehow create a template parameter pack `Is` which contains the index of each tuple element.
 Then, when unpacking, we use the index to get the tuple element then logically `AND` the result of each individual tuple element's concept check.

 How do we get `Is`?
 The `STL` contains a few utility functions that combine to do exactly what we need.
-First, we can use `std::tuple_size_v` to extract out the size of a the tuple, then we can pass the result as a template parameter to `std::make_index_sequence` to get the `Is` parameter pack.
-This snippet does what we need for a given `Tuple` typename:
+First, we can use `std::tuple_size_v` to extract out the size of a the tuple, then we can pass the result as a template parameter to `std::make_index_sequence` to get the list of indices.

 ```c++
 std::make_index_sequence<std::tuple_size_v<Tuple>>;